ndkv9/ndkv9/README.md

 - 👨🏽‍💻I'm a software developer who specializes in React, Node/Epxress

-- ⚡Currently focus on DevOps, .NET , and Automation
+- ⚡Currently focusing on .NET and C#
 - 💬 Ask me about anything, I am happy to help

 - 📫 Please email via vu.nguyen101@gmail.com to reach me